splanck/vush/README.md

 ## Tests

-The test suite relies on the `expect` command.
+The test suite relies on the `expect` command. **You must install the `expect` package** before running the tests.
 If `expect` is not installed the `tests/run_tests.sh` driver will terminate with an error.
-Install the `expect` package to run the tests, then execute:
+Once installed,
+execute:

 ```sh
 make test